 Something else that is nice is that you can find a sizing chart for these.
 The sizing chart takes your child’s weight and diaper size to help you find the perfect fit.
 For example, a child wearing size 4 diapers and weighing between 18 and 34 pounds should wear size 2T-3T in pull-ups.

 The Huggies Pull Up training pants also have plenty of bonuses for parents trying to potty train.
 There is a potty training personality quiz you can take to help you develop a routine that will work for your child, printable incentives, and plenty of tips that help you know if your child is ready.

 Even though pull-ups aren’t as absorbent as the best diapers, these have good leak protection.
 There is a ruched design around the legs that is more comfortable but helps trap wetness in.
-Huggies training pants also have a bigger absorbent area than other pull up brands.
-When there is wetness, a design on the outside disappears so you and your child know that they need changed.
+Huggies training pants also have a bigger absorbent area than other pull-up brands.
+When there is wetness, a design on the outside disappears so you and your child know that they need to be changed.

 - Sides can be refastened

 - Huggies offers lots of toilet training incentives

 - Stretchy and comfy to wear

 - Stretchy and easy to pull up and down

 - Velcro can irritate the skin if it is misaligned

 Pampers Easy Ups Pull-On Potty Training Underwear